yuancheng-p/rpi-conf/README.md

     $> fab deploy_edupi:host=pi@RASPBERRY_IP

+By default, the command above will install current master branch on your Raspberry, which is actually in development mode.

+If you want to install a production version (or any other version), you can get the commit SHA1 code from Github, and append to the command.

+For example, `912349ef198f8f95d9d75073da3ecf981a95c61c` is a commit for [`v1.1.0`](https://github.com/yuancheng2013/edupi/releases/tag/v1.1.0).
+You can install it by running:

+    $> fab deploy_edupi:host=pi@RASPBERRY_IP,commit=912349ef198f8f95d9d75073da3ecf981a95c61c

-After that, you need to reboot your raspberry.
+After that, you need to reboot your raspberry for the first time.
 EduPi will run automatically after boot.
 You can then use your browser to test it:

     Normal user   : http://RASPBERRY_IP:8021/